pytorch/pytorch/docs/source/dynamo/faq.rst

 reduces communication times and allows a node to broadcast a fraction of its gradients to other waiting nodes.

-Graph breaks in distributed code means you can expect dynamo and its backends to optimize the compute overhead of a distributed program but not its communication overhead.
+Graph breaks in distributed code mean you can expect dynamo and its backends to optimize the compute overhead of a distributed program but not its communication overhead.
 Graph-breaks may interfere with compilation speedups, if the reduced graph-size robs the compiler of